Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Theoretical framework

-In our simulation, we choose the most up-to-dated SHERPA 2.2.4~\cite{Gleisberg:2008ta} to provide the p+p baseline and their event generation of the inclusive b jet and $b\bar{b}$ dijets.
-The tree-level matrix elements are calculated by Amegic~\cite{Krauss:2001iv} and Comix~\cite{Gleisberg:2008fv} while one-loop matrix elements are calculated by BlackHat~\cite{Schumann:2007mg}.
-The parton shower (PS) is implemented based on the Catani-Seymour subtraction method~\cite{Nahrgang:2013saa}.
+In our simulation, we employ the NLO+parton shower (PS) event generator SHERPA 2.2.4~\cite{Gleisberg:2008ta} to provide the inclusive jets and also inclusive dijets events in p+p collision.
+We select the single b-jets and $b\bar{b}$ dijets events from these inclusive events as our p+p baseline.
+In the SHERPA generator, we set the tree-level matrix elements are calculated by Amegic~\cite{Krauss:2001iv} and Comix~\cite{Gleisberg:2008fv} while one-loop matrix elements are calculated by BlackHat~\cite{Schumann:2007mg}.
+The parton shower is implemented based on the Catani-Seymour subtraction method~\cite{Nahrgang:2013saa}.
 The matching of NLO QCD matrix elements with the parton shower is using the MC@NLO method~\cite{Frixione:2002ik}.
-The NNPDF3.0 NNLO PDF sets~\cite{Ball:2014uwa} with 5-flavour have been chosen in our simulation.
+The NLO PDF sets in NNPDF3.0~\cite{Ball:2014uwa} with 5-flavour have been chosen in our simulation.
 FASTJET~\cite{Cacciari:2011ma} with anti-$k_{\rm T}$ algorithm is used for event selection and final state jet reconstruction.
-The b-jet is defined as a jet that contains at least one $b$ or $\bar{b}$ quark inside the jet cone with the jet radius parameter $\Delta R=\sqrt{(\Delta \phi)^2+(\Delta \eta)^2}$, where $\phi$ and $\eta$ are the azimuthal angle and the rapidity of particles.
-Corresponding configuration has been set up to be in line with each p+p measurement in CMS~\cite{Sirunyan:2018jju} and ATLAS~\cite{Aaboud:2016jed}.
+The jets are defined in a cone with the jet radius parameter $\Delta R=\sqrt{(\Delta \phi)^2+(\Delta \eta)^2}$, where $\phi$ and $\eta$ are the azimuthal angle and the rapidity of particles.
+Corresponding configuration has been set up to be in line with each p+p measurement in CMS~\cite{Jung:2014hja} and ATLAS~\cite{Aaboud:2016jed}.